nathanvoglsam/aleph/rust/interface/aleph-interface-description/README.md

-# Aleph-Crate-Parser
+# Aleph-Interface-Description

-A library for parsing an entire crate graph into a single AST with `syn`
+Aleph's IDL used for generating the language bindings